Community Collaboration Committee

 ►Procedure: Appointment of community members to College committees [PDF; 50KB]

-Community members are one of the voices which represent the needs, values and views of the community.
+Community members represent the needs, values and views of the community.
 The lived experience of consumers and their families, whānau and other carers is invaluable and can contribute an alternative perspective to that of a doctor.

-Consumers and carers can offer personal insights and new ideas to help improve the mental health system.
-They can also help tackle negative community beliefs about mental illness.
+Consumers and carers offer personal insights and new ideas to help improve the mental health system.
+They also help tackle negative community beliefs about mental illness.

 ►More about how the RANZCP partners with the community